rinongal/StyleGAN-nada/README.md

 Where you should adjust size to match the size of the pre-trained model, and the source_class and target_class descriptions control the direction of change.
 For an explenation of each argument (and a few additional options), please consult ZSSGAN/options/train_options.py.
 For most modifications these default parameters should be good enough.
 See the colab notebook for more detailed directions.

-Additionally, we are planning on releasing a dockerized version of our model in the coming days, including a simple training UI.

 **21/08/2021** Instead of using source and target texts, you can now target a style represented by a few images.
 Simply replace the `--source_class` and `--target_class` options with:

 ```